University of Guilan: Academics

 The University of Guilan offers degrees in 55 fields for Bachelors, 35 fields for Masters, and seven fields for PhD studies.
-The institute has a department in Caspian Sea studies.

 The Caspian Journal of Environmental Sciences is a semi-annual official publication of AUCRS (Association of Universities of Caspian Region States), published by University of Guilan.

 There is a range of courses offered in the faculties of Science, Mathematics, Engineering, Agriculture, Humanities, Physical Education, Natural Resources, and the College of Art and Architecture.
 More than 112 courses are on offer in 35 departments leading to B.Sc., M.Sc., B.A., M.A., and Ph.D. degrees.

-With nearly 650 faculty members, nine faculties, and three research centers, all in a very large campus, as well as some other places in Guilan province, the University of Guilan, is recognized as the largest and one of the most premier academic institutions in northern Iran.
+With nearly 650 faculty members, nine faculties, and three research centers, all in a large campus, as well as some other places in Guilan province, the University of Guilan, is the largest and one of the most premier academic institutions in northern Iran.

 Campus

 The university is spread over four campuses with a total area of about 3 km^{2}.